osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 			- Slightly reduced the damage done by the individual bolts in Lightning Strikes
 			- Lightning strikes (and subsequent storm) now spawn from a random location instead of being launched by projectile
 		- Acid Rain/Hell Storm now a little more rain like
-		- Meteor Shower now spawns from a random location in the air when fired.
+		- Meteor Shower now spawns from a random location in the air when fired
+		- Earthquake now forms from a random location on the ground when fired

 	Landscapes:
 		- Starting locations on some landscapes for team games